qdzlug/ironbank-pipeline/README.md

 # ironbank-pipeline

-## Contributor project requirements to utilize this pipeline
+## Contributor project requirements for ironbank-pipeline use:
 - `.gitlab-ci.yml` file with an $IMG_VERSION variable set

 ## ironbank-pipeline directory structure: